ZakariyaRguibi/logistic-regression-MNIST/readme.md

 This repo is created and maintained by Rguibi Zakaria, for ENSA safi 4th year mini project module.

-This work is under the [WTFPL](http://www.wtfpl.net/about/) public license
+This work is under the MIT public license